°1967, Newport Beach, California

 Dexter Sinister, A Model of The Serving Library, Kunstverein, Amsterdam, the Netherlands

-The Page, Kimmerich, New York City, New York
+The Page, Kimmerich, New York, New York

 for the blind man in the dark room looking for the black cat that isn’t there, Museum of Contemporary Art Detroit, Michigan